01-edu/public/subjects/java/piscine/AdventureCharacter/README.md

 Create a file `Character.java`.

 Create a public class named `Character`.
-The class must contains three properties :
+The class must contain three properties :
 * maxHealth (int) : with a getter and no setter.
 This property is not updatable (`final` keyword).
 * currentHealth (int) : with a getter and no setter.
 * name (String) : with a getter and no setter.
 This property is not updatable (`final` keyword).

-Create a constructor with two parameters (name and maxHealth) : the currentHealth is initialized with the maxHealth value.
+Create a constructor with two parameters (name and maxHealth) : the currentHealth is initialized with the value of maxHealth.

-Rewrite the `toString`, that will have the format `<name> : <currentHealth>/<maxHealth>`.
+Override `toString` method, Must have the format `<name> : <currentHealth>/<maxHealth>`.
 If the currentHealth is 0, the format is `<name> : KO`.

 Implement two methods :
-* `takeDamage`, with an integer parameter, that will remove the amount in parameter to the `currentHealth`.
-The current health can't be lower than 0.
+* `takeDamage`, with an integer parameter, that will subtract the amount in parameter from `currentHealth`. `currentHealth` can't be lower than 0.
-* `attack`, with a `Character` parameter, that will call `takeDamage` of the parameter with a default value : `9`.
+* `attack`, with a parameter of type `Character`, that will call `takeDamage` of the parameter with a default value : `9`.

 ### Usage